game guide

 Fruit Slicer Tips For Clean Browser Swipes

-A focused Fruit Slicer guide for cutting cleaner paths, avoiding hazard pods, and making each quick browser round last longer.
+A focused Fruit Slicer guide for cutting smoother paths, avoiding hazard pods, and making each quick browser round last longer.

 Is Fruit Slicer the same as a cash or tournament game?

-No. Fruit Slicer on Poket52 is a free browser action game with no cash rewards, entry fees, or tournaments.
+No. Fruit Slicer on Poket52 is a free browser action game with no cash prizes, entry fees, or tournaments.

 Can Fruit Slicer be played with keyboard controls?